Defining the Scope of STOs

 Secondary Trading of STOs

-To launch a successful STO, issuers will need to meet compliance standards, create a stable governance structure, and have shares that are able to be traded on the secondary markets called Alternative Trading System platforms (“ATS”) in the US, Europe and Asia.
+To ensure a successful STO launch, issuers need to meet compliance standards, establish a stable governance structure, and ensure that their shares are tradable on Alternative Trading System (ATS) platforms in the US, Europe, and Asia.

-Finally, the minted STO tokens must be compatible with the chosen ATS platform.
-This should be addressed beforehand as different tokenization platforms and ATSs have different standards and protocols – some are still being restructured or developed.
+It is crucial that the minted STO tokens are compatible with the chosen ATS platform, as different tokenization platforms and ATSs have different standards and protocols.

-The STO issuers should establish contacts with the ATS of their choice before the primary issuance to ensure that the issuer’s and platform’s configurations of digital securities match and the pre-listing procedures required by the ATS are adhered to.
+To address this, STO issuers should establish contacts with their preferred ATS platform prior to the primary issuance and ensure that their digital securities match the platform’s configurations and adhere to the pre-listing procedures required by the ATS.

-However, this may not be possible or may be costly and complicated from the legal standpoint, as one cannot always simply recall the issued securities, albeit in the form of digital tokens.
+However, this may not always be possible or may be costly and complicated from a legal standpoint, as recalled securities, even in the form of digital tokens, cannot always be easily recalled.

-Defects in STOs itself may be incurable for legal compliance purposes and may disqualify the security from being listed on a regulated trading platform.
+Defects in STOs may also be incurable for legal compliance purposes and disqualify the security from being listed on a regulated trading platform.

-So, getting your STO tokens to secondary market is something to consider well in advance, or risk the loss of the digital security’s value, or even liability for violation of securities and other laws.
+Therefore, it is crucial to consider getting STO tokens to the secondary market well in advance to avoid potential loss of value and liability for violating securities and other laws.

-Notes on Choosing ATS and Broker Dealers for Your DAO
+Notes on Choosing ATS and Broker Dealers for Your STO

-A team of professional advisers should be able to assist STO issuers with determining which ATS platforms and broker-dealer are best for them.
+Professional advisers can assist STO issuers in determining which ATS platforms and broker-dealers are best for their needs.

-In choosing an ATS, there are factors such as offering density and built-in blockchain interoperability protocols with other ATS platforms.
+In addition, factors such as offering density and built-in blockchain interoperability protocols with other ATS platforms should be taken into account when choosing an ATS.

-Depending on the asset and offering size, it may make sense to list on multiple ATS (e.g., listing an offering on ATS platforms in New York and Singapore).
+Depending on the asset and offering size, it may make sense to list on multiple ATS platforms in different locations.

-STO issues can choose to work with a multi-national broker-dealers to attract international investors, opening another investment pool that is not available in traditional real estate.
+Working with a multinational broker-dealer can also attract international investors, opening up new investment opportunities that may not be available in traditional real estate.

-A massive benefit of tokenization is the ability to raise capital through international investors, creating new markets and greater opportunities for STO issuers.
+Tokenization offers the ability to raise capital through international investors, creating new markets and opportunities for STO issuers.